OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 * Testlog steps' result update is not supported.
 * Synchronizing empty values to the 'Combo-Box' and 'Date' type of system fields are not supported due to Qtest API limitation.
 * Link to 'Testlog from Defect' is not supported.
-* Parent Release can be set at the creation time of the Build only; it cannot be changed via OpsHub Integration Manager afterwards due to an API limitation.
+* Parent Release can be set at the creation time of the Build only; it cannot be changed via <code class="expression">space.vars.SITENAME</code> afterwards due to an API limitation.
 * Requirements and Defect entities will be synchronized without history.
 They will be synchronized with the entity state/details available at the time of synchronization.
 * If user is editing the existing comment or removing/deleting the attachment from Defect/Requirement entity, then to sync such changes, the user needs to update one field on Defect/Requirement entity.
 * Attachments with non-ASCII characters in file name are not fully supported by Tricentis qTest API, so the file name may change during synchronization if it contains non-ASCII characters.
 This also limits the bi-directional sync of those files.